sanempekel/cost-of-living/README.md

 # Cost of Living Index by Country
-Based on 2024 data, we will find the most liveable country.
+In this project, we will find the most liveable countries in 2024.

 ## About Dataset
 Cost of Living Index by Country, 2024 Mid Year data